Fortnum & Mason

 We were approached by Sabi to find product opportunities that would extend their brand into home accessories.
 Through research we identified the problems that users commonly faced, particularly in rented accommodation, and how better design could meet their needs.

 Sabi Space is a family of bathroom products that could be installed by anyone, on any wall surface.
-The core product is a universal peg, which attaches with high strength adhesive.
-A series of attachments, from a hand mirror to a shelf, fix in place.
+The core product is a universal peg, which attaches to any surface with high strength 3M adhesive.
+A range of 11 accessories including, mirrors, shelves, shower caddy, toiler roll holder, hanging rail, towel rail and coat hanger can all be mounted from the universal peg.

 Raising visitor donations

-We used design thinking to recreate the entrance environment for visitors, and to encourage higher donations.
+We used design thinking to recreate the entrance environment for visitors at the London Science Museum, and to encourage higher donations.
 We analysed the flow of visitors on arrival, and observed that visitors simply walked past existing donation boxes.

 We created two pieces of bespoke furniture.
 A transversal reception desk funnels visitor flow, allowing staff to greet visitors and take donations.
-Beyond, a circular desk provides information.
+A second circular desk provides information.
 The new design immediately increased donations and guidebook sales year-on-year.

 Making the meal service greener